 - Computer with Microsoft PowerPoint, USB port, and internet access

 - Video/audio projection capability through computer and audio hookup (i.e., for playing video with sound from laptop)

 - Flip chart and markers

 Venue and Room Set-up

-The room should be sufficiently large enough to hold all attendees at round tables.
-For example, for a group of 60 attendees, table should seat 6-8 attendees, so there should be 8-10 tables, depending on table size.
-The tables should be skirted with linens, if possible.
-There should be space at the front of the room for a podium, a flip chart, and projection screen that is visible to attendees.
-If offered, an adjacent room can be set up to provide food and beverage service, or this service should be set up in the workshop room in a location that will cause the least amount of disturbance to the ongoing workshop.
+The room should be large enough to hold all attendees at round tables.
+For example, for a group of 60 attendees there should be room for 8-10 tables, if the tables seat 6-8 attendees.
+Tables skirted with linens are preferred.
+There should be space at the front of the room for a podium, a flip chart, and projection screen that is visible to all attendees.
+If there is a food and beverage service, an adjacent room can be set up for this, or it should be set up in an area of the workshop room that will cause the least amount of disturbance to the ongoing training.

 Food and Beverage

-Food and beverage service to be provided by hosting institution or their agent.
-For full-day workshops, it is recommended that light breakfast items with coffee and tea be provided in the morning, lunch provided at midday, and light snack be provided during an afternoon break.
+Food and beverage service is not required, but is typically appreciated by attendees.
+If offered, food and beverage service is provided by hosting institution or their agent.
+For full-day workshops, it is recommended that light breakfast items along with coffee and tea be provided in the morning, lunch at midday, and a light snack during an afternoon break.
 It is useful to have coffee and water provided throughout the day, if possible.